madbomb122/Win10Script/README.md

 ## FAQ
 **Q:** Can I run the script safely? <br />
-**A:** At the default settings Yes.. but may change settings back to the default or readd removed apps
+**A:** At the default settings, Yes.. but may change settings back to the default or readd removed apps

 **Q:** Can I run the script repeatedly? <br />
 **A:** Yes.